 Grade 3 or 4 anemia ( < 8 g/dL) occurred in 25% of patients.

-HYCAMTIN should be administered only in patients with adequate bone marrow reserves, including a baseline neutrophil count of ≥ 1,500 cells/mm³ and a platelet count ≥ 100,000 cells/mm³.
-Frequent monitoring of peripheral blood cell counts should be instituted during treatment with HYCAMTIN.
+Administer the first course of HYCAMTIN only to patients with a neutrophil count of ≥ 1,500 cells/mm³ and a platelet count ≥ 100,000 cells/mm³.
+Monitor peripheral blood cell counts frequently during treatment with HYCAMTIN.
+Refer to Section 2.2 for dose modification guidelines for hematological toxicities in subsequent courses.

 Interstitial Lung Disease

-HYCAMTIN has been associated with reports of interstitial lung disease (ILD), some of which have been fatal [see ADVERSE REACTIONS].
-Underlying risk factors include history of ILD, pulmonary fibrosis, lung cancer, thoracic exposure to radiation, and use of pneumotoxic drugs and/or colony stimulating factors.
-Patients should be monitored for pulmonary symptoms indicative of interstitial lung disease (e.g., cough, fever, dyspnea, and/or hypoxia), and HYCAMTIN should be discontinued if a new diagnosis of ILD is confirmed.
+Interstitial lung disease (ILD), including fatalities, has occurred with HYCAMTIN.
+Underlying risk factors include history of ILD, pulmonary fibrosis, lung cancer, thoracic radiation, and use of pneumotoxic drugs and/or colony stimulating factors.
+Monitor patients for pulmonary symptoms indicative of interstitial lung disease (e.g., cough, fever, dyspnea, and/or hypoxia), and discontinue HYCAMTIN if a new diagnosis of ILD is confirmed.

 Pregnancy Category D